New Weight Watchers points system – ProPoints

 Fortunately for WLR members this approach is nothing new and for those of you that enter your food diaries regularly you will see your own results speak for themselves.

-The Weight Watchers ProPoints system is showing signs of a faddy diet, not helped by the degree of secrecy.
-Recent endorsements by celebrities such as Claire Sweeney in the UK and Jennifer Hudson in the US tell us that this is a big money making business for them.
+The Weight Watchers Flex and SmartPoints system is showing signs of a faddy diet, not helped by the degree of secrecy.

 On the plus side, if you can afford the membership, then this may be the kick start that you need to regain motivation and get your weight loss back on track, but as for a long term plan to keep you on track, the jury, especially amongst current Weight Watchers’ members, is definitely out.